Proprietary Electro-Optic Polymer Chemistry

 How is the polymer electro-optically active?

-EO polymers are intrinsically superior in speed and sensitivity to electric field to traditional electro-optic materials such as Lithium Niobate, Indium Phosphide and Silicon.
-They are engineered materials, made by embedding a variety of specially designed electro-optic chromophore molecules into a wide range of standard host polymers.
+- Electro Optical, (EO), polymers are engineered materials, made by embedding a variety of specially designed electro-optic chromophore molecules into a wide range of standard host polymers

-Chromophores are complex, large molecules, on a scale akin to drug molecules.
-They are hyperpolarizable, meaning their electron clouds are easily pulled into a different shape by the applied electric field, changing their optical properties such as index of refraction.
+- Chromophores are “hyperpolarizable”, meaning their electron clouds are easily pulled into a different shape by the applied electric field, thereby changing their optical properties such as index of refraction.